qbleuse/AWS-SAMUEL/Documentation/Usage/Configuration.md

 Here the APIGateway URI redirects to localhost, so the local machine at port 3000, wich is the port that uses AWS SAM when it activates its own API Gateway.

+> [!NOTE]
-Note that you may change the port bith in the config file, and in AWS SAM if you need to.
+> you may change the port bit in the config file, and in AWS SAM if you need to.

 In latest SDK, local testing relies on Gamelift Anywhere, you then need to be able to access internet and communicate with gamelift in the region you configured your local test.